REV23Docs/rev23-desktop-docs/docs/configuration/taxes.md

 + _Before Discounts_: The tax will be calculated after discounts.
 + _After Discounts_: The tax will be calculated before discounts are applied.

+**Midpoint Rounding:** The method used to round the tax when between two numbers.

+Consider a tax with rate of 8.25% and an item priced at $10.00.

++ _To nearest even number_: The tax would be $0.82.
++ _Away from zero_: The total would be $0.83.

 ## Actions

 ### Tools